Travel Abroad Grant Directions

 How are TAGs chosen for funding?

-The Honors College does not guarantee that applicants will receive all or any requested funds.
+The Mahurin Honors College does not guarantee that applicants will receive all or any requested funds.
 In fact, students with poor applications have previously been awarded no funds.
-The Honors Development Board will review each TAG application to determine funding according to the following criteria: 1) the strength of the student’s essay expressing how this program is related to his or her academic and personal goals and growth, 2) strength of the letter of recommendation, 3) available funds, 4) number of applicants for available funds, and 5) the scope of the program (longer programs generally are given priority to shorter ones).
-Honors students on warning will have the lowest priority relative to students in good standing.
+The Honors Development Board will review each TAG application to determine funding according to the following criteria: 1) the strength of the student's essay expressing how this program is related to his or her academic and personal goals and growth, 2) strength of the letter of recommendation, 3) available funds, 4) number of applicants for available funds, and 5) the scope of the program (longer programs generally are given priority to shorter ones).
+Study Abroad programs will generally be given funding priority over Study Away programs when determining levels of funding.

 How do I apply for a TAG?